Starting a project management career: Free ebook

 - Confidence – it cannot be denied that a project manager assumes considerable responsibility, but being comfortable with what it is you’re actually doing is often the key to building ‘credibility’ in the eyes of those with whom you work

 - Decisiveness – judging when to act in order to keep a project on time, on budget, and on schedule is crucial

 While numerous traits and talents can be advantageous when managing projects, we believe that the above are absolutely essential to success in this career path.
 That’s leaving aside the skills more commonly associated with project management such as planning and budgeting which are often taught as part of project management courses.

 Starting your project management career

-The current economic turmoil is to a great extent ‘dictating’ the decisions businesses make about whether or not to undertake projects, especially given their attendant risks and financial commitments.
+The current economic climate is to a great extent ‘dictating’ the decisions businesses make about whether to undertake projects, especially given their attendant risks and financial commitments.
 Consequently, employment opportunities in the field of project management are highly competitive.
 It is vital for an individual hoping to succeed in this challenging industry to demonstrate a firm grasp of the ways projects can be efficiently managed.

 You can begin by contributing to small projects and encouraging new initiatives at work, with a view to fostering solid interpersonal and organisation skills.
 The need to get some core skills and experiences in place is arguably more pressing than ever.

 When embarking on a project management career, think carefully about your strengths and achievements in both personal and professional life - any relevant experience can be made to work in your favour (a careers advice service will show you how).
 There are many aspects of everyday life you can draw on for project management.
 It sounds clichéd, but excellent communication skills and the ability to lead others are the foundations on which a career as a project manager can be built.
 Remember that report your manager asked you to research and write?
 Its completion is evidence of some of these kinds of skills.